ICI3D/ICI3D.github.io/daidd/index.md

 longtitle: Clinic on Dynamical Approaches to Infectious Disease Data
 summary: DAIDD is a week-long modeling clinic that provides an introduction to dynamical models used in the study of infectious disease dynamics.
 Instruction focuses on the conceptual foundations of modeling and model formulation for infectious disease research.
 alerttype: danger
-alertmsg: The eighth annual <strong>Clinic on Dynamical Approaches to Infectious Disease Data (DAIDD)</strong> was held 15-21 December in Stellenbosch, South Africa.
-We are currently considering how to develop a virtual programme for DAIDD 2020.
+alertmsg: The ninth annual <strong>Clinic on Dynamical Approaches to Infectious Disease Data (DAIDD)</strong> will be held on 13-19 December.
+This will be the first virtual edition of the programme.
 Please check back soon for additional information.
 ---

 {%if page.alerttype == "warning"%}